Covered entrance I start to construct in Iberian city (7)

 (I've seen this before)

-'i start to construct in iberian city' is the subsidiary indication.
+'i start to construct in iberian city' is the wordplay.

 'iberian city' becomes 'porto' (Portuguese city**).